Marti2405/Poisson-Equation-Solver/README.md

 3D_BF.jl : Numerical Approximation in 3D with Fixed Boundary Condition

+MorePDEs : Some other Numerical Approximation of PDEs (Heat equation, Wave equation)

 ## Dependecies

 To run this code you will need Julia installed in your pc.
 You can download it here : https://julialang.org/downloads/